Find now all my Chakra meditations here in my Virtual Shakuhachi Dojo.

 Chakra Meditation & Honkyoku

-When you have incorporated this body-blowing awareness enough to connect easily with it, you can get a step further and deepen your practice of honkyoku.
+When you have incorporated this body-mind-shakuhachi awareness enough to connect easily with it, you can get a step further and deepen your practice of honkyoku.
 The written meditation guidance addresses the emotional and spiritual meaning of the chakras and link it to your shakuhachi practice.
 This will help you to reflect on discovering and expressing your “true self” through your shakuhachi.

 “Hon” in Honkyoku can mean “expressing one’s true intention” […] Shakuhachi honkyoku is music that expresses a state of mind.
 It expresses the performer’s capacity as well as consciousness.